eurocontrol-asu/open_alaqs/documents/BFFM2_validation/BFFM2.md

 #### Method description

-The BFFM2 calculation for a single profile segment proceeds in five steps.
+The BFFM2 calculation for a single profile segment proceeds in six steps.
+Steps 1–4 cover the gas-phase pollutants (NOx, CO, HC); Step 5 covers PM, SOx and the P1/P2 columns; Step 6 computes the emission mass.

 ---